How to Evaluate Threat Intelligence Providers & Business Solutions

 Questions to Ask Potential Threat Intelligence Providers

-When evaluating threat intelligence solutions, here are a few questions to ask to ensure you understand each provider’s capabilities as you assess which best suits your organization’s needs.
+When evaluating threat intelligence products, here are a few questions to ask to ensure you understand each provider’s capabilities as you assess which best suits your organization’s needs.

-- Can the provider share real-world examples of how quickly intelligence is provided relative to other information sources?
+- Can the provider share real-world examples of how quickly intelligence is delivered relative to other information sources?

 - Does the provider offer human-verified intelligence?